zms-publishing/ZMS/docs/develop_api_exampels_en.md

 ![Add ZMS](images/develop_api_renderShort.png)
-*Adding a renderShort funtion as a py-primitive allow you to customize the objects view in the ZMS GUI*
+*Adding a renderShort function as a py-primitive allow you to customize the objects view in the ZMS GUI*

 #### Custom Code Example
-The code adds the document desciption to the title and a warning is shown if the editor forgot naming the creator:
+The code shows the title and the desciption attribute.
+Conditionally a warning is shown if the editor forgot naming the creator of the document:
 ```
 ## Script (Python) "ZMSDocument.renderShort"
 ##bind container=container